Elishah-John/EnvBuilder/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the CC-BY-SA-4.0 license.
 See the LICENSE file for details.

 ## Contact
 For any questions or suggestions: elishahjohn9@gmail.com